gerbera/gerbera/doc/scripting.rst

 On startup gerbera loads all the javascript files from that directory (`common-folder` in `config.xml`) then loads all files from
 `custom-folder`.
 If a function defined in a common file is also found in the custom folder it overwrites it.

-You can still use the former mechanism of defining `common-script` and `custom-script` in `config.xml` which works as follows:
-The functions are defined in `common.js` and can easily be overwritten in a file which is set in `custom-script` in `config.xml`.
-Compared to former versions of gerbera you do not have to copy the whole file to overwrite one function.

 ..
 Note::
   this is not a JavaScript tutorial, if you are new to JS you should probably make yourself familiar with the language.